bendwyer/keepalived/README.md

 7. `sudo make`
 8. `sudo make install`

+## Configure keepalived
+- Create a keepalived config file for the MASTER server `sudo vi /etc/keepalived/keepalived.conf`

+Some notes on things to change ipsec_ah

 ## Start keepalived automatically
 A lot of the insructions for setting up keepalived on Ubuntu deal with 14.04 or earler, which utilizes Upstart scripts.
 I didn't have much luck attempting to use them, but this init script did the trick.